History

 December 2, 1989

-Audrey McLaughlin became the first woman in Canada to lead a federal political party, when she was elected leader of the New Democrat.
+Audrey McLaughlin became the first woman in Canada to lead a federal political party, when she was elected leader of the New Democrats.
 She was voted in as a Yukon MP in 1987, and just two years later became leader of her party.
 After the NDP lost its official party status in the 1993 election, Audrey McLaughlin decided to resign as party leader.
 She became a member of the Privy Council in 1991.

 Agnes MacPhail, 1921 (Kelsey Studio/Library and Archives Canada/C-006908) |